 With the operation type force-merge you can call the force merge API.
 On older versions of Elasticsearch (prior to 2.1), Rally will use the optimize API instead.
-It support the following parameter: \ max\num\segments (optional) The number of segments the index should be merged into.
+It supports the following parameter:

+• max_num_segments (optional) The number of segments the index should be merged into.
 Defaults to simply checking if a merge needs to execute, and if so, executes it.